-All staff at M. Street and S. Road make a conscious effort to spend time with new residents and try to build a rapport with them at the earliest opportunity.
+All staff at P. Road make a conscious effort to spend time with new residents and try to build a rapport with them at the earliest opportunity.
 Young people have voiced through research forums that positive relationships with carers are key to ensuring that they feel secure and content in their home environment.
-Consequently this reduces the likelihood of them absconding from the placement.
-(McNeish and Scott 2006)
+Consequently this reduces the likelihood of them absconding from the placement (McNeish and Scott 2006).

-All young people placed at M. Street and S. Road are allocated a key-team which consists of three named staff and one Assistant Manager.
+All young people placed at P. Road are allocated a key-team which usually consists of three staff.
 The key-team work with social workers to assess, plan, implement and review the needs of the young person and the work undertaken with them so far.
-The management team try and match young people to key-teams taking into consideration the young person's individual needs and the skills and capacity of the staff members.
-The quality of the keyworking relationship does influence what outcomes are achieved overall for the young person as this relationship is often one of the most significant in the placement.
+The management team tries to match young people to key-teams taking into consideration the young persons individual needs and the skills and capacity of the staff members.

+The quality of the key-working relationship influences what outcomes are achieved overall for the young person as this relationship is often one of the most significant in the placement.

-In the APPG inquiry into children missing from care it clearly highlights the importance of carers listening to young people and adopting a non-judgemental approach.
+In the APPG inquiry into children missing from care it clearly highlights the importance of carers listening to young people and adopting a non judgemental approach.
 In this report it gives an example of a young person who felt judged and betrayed by a residential staff members attitude towards her after she made a disclosure.
-Consequently the young person did not disclose any more information in the future and was not able to trust or confide in staff in the future.
-(APPG 2012 p 26)

-At M. Street and S. Road staff understand that children in care have faced extreme adversity in their short lived lives and have typically been betrayed by the adult world.
+Consequently the young person did not disclose any more information in the future and was not able to trust or confide in staff in the future (APPG 2012 p 26).
+At P. road staff understand that children in care have faced extreme adversity in their short lived lives and have typically been betrayed by the adult world.
 This heightens the obstacles that they have to overcome before they feel safe and able to share sensitive information such as the reasons why they may be going missing.
 If and when young people do share sensitive information with staff members the following actions are implemented:

-- i.
-Listen to what the young person says (ask open questions, do not make assumptions and clarify your understanding of what is being said.) - ii.
+i.
+Listen to what the young person says (ask open questions, do not make assumptions and clarify your understanding of what is being said.)

+- ii.
 Not dismissive of the problem and the impact it is having for the young person regardless of whether the staff member perceives the problem to be small.
 If something is troubling a young person and is of importance to them staff must respect that and support them through that. - iii.
 Establish what the young person wants staff to do about the information that they have shared.
-In some circumstances procedures may override what actions need to be taken however it is still vital that staff establish what the young person's wishes are here and that it is explained to them clearly why their wishes are / are not being followed to their liking. - iv.
+In some circumstances procedures may override what actions need to be taken, however it is still vital that staff establish what the young persons wishes are here and that it is explained to them clearly why their wishes are / are not being followed to their liking. - iv.
 Explain whether the information disclosed needs to be passed onto other agencies and what should happen as a result of this.

-Young people who are placed at M. Street and S. Road are asked to be polite and respectful to both other residents who reside here and all staff members.
-Staff do not promote personal relationships, however, friendships often do develop of the young people's choosing which staff support.
+Young people who are placed at P. road are asked to be polite and respectful to both other residents who reside here and all staff members.
+Staff do not promote personal relationships, however friendships often do develop of the young peoples choosing, which staff support.

 It is common in group living environments for disagreements to occur.
-M. Street and S. Road can proudly state that this is not a regular occurrence here however we acknowledge that it does happen from time to time.
-M. Street and S. Road have a clear anti-bullying and anti-discriminatory policy which is adhered to during such times.
+P. road can proudly state that this is not a regular occurrence here however we acknowledge that it does happen from time to time.
+P. road has a clear antibullying and anti-discriminatory policy which is adhered to during such times.
 The following actions are taken to address any concerns of bullying or discriminatory behaviour.